gjy3035/C-3-Framework/README.md

 ## Features
 - **Convenient development kit**.
-It support the convenient dev kit on the six maintream datasets.
+It is a convenient dev kit on the six maintream datasets.
 - **Solid baselines**.
-It provides some baselines of classic pre-trained models, such as VGG, ResNet, DenseNet and so on.
-Base on it, you can compare your proposed models' effects.
+It provides some baselines of some classic pre-trained models, such as AlexNet, VGG, ResNet and so on.
+Base on it, you can easily compare your proposed models' effects with them.
 - **Powerful log**.
 It does not only record the loss, visulization in Tensorboard, but also save the current code package (including parameters settings).
 The saved code package can be directly ran to reproduce the experiments at any time.
-You won't be bothered by forgetting the parameters.
+You won't be bothered by forgetting the confused parameters.

 ## Performance